observatorycontrolsystem/observatorycontrolsystem.github.io/components/configuration_database.md

 ### Generic Modes

-The Generic Modes and Generic Mode Groupings allow for defining arbitrary *types* of mode sets, which can assist in custom validation within the Observation Portal by overriding corresponding serializers.
-The default Generic Mode types used by the base Observation Portal are listed below, but additional types can be added as needed.
+The generic modes and generic mode groupings allow for defining arbitrary *types* of mode sets, which can assist in custom validation within the Observation Portal by overriding corresponding serializers.
+The default generic mode types used by the base Observation Portal are listed below, but additional types can be added as needed.

 | Type | Description |
 | ---- | ----------- |